nebrius/raspi-llio/README.md

 Raspberry Pi Low Level IO
 =========================

-The raspi-llio (Low Level Input/Output) module exposes the [Wiring Pi](http://wiringpi.com/) C library to Node.js, which provides access to GPIO and
+The raspi-llio (Low Level Input/Output) module exposes the [Wiring Pi](http://wiringpi.com/) C library to Node.js, which provides access to GPIO, PWM, I2C, SPI, and UART capabilities.
-I2C capabilities, with SPI and UART capabilities coming soon.
 For more in depth information on how raspi-llio works, visit the Wiring Pi docs.
 All methods in this library map directly to a Wiring Pi method.
 Many of the methods are wrapped up in an object that must first be instantiated and handles file descriptors transparently.

 # Installation